 Submit a Joint Services Transcript (JST).
 Students who submit a JST are eligible for up to 52 elective credits.

 Students who attended the Community College of the Air Force are required to submit an official copy of their CCAF transcript.

 I have been charged out-of-state fees, but I live in Tennessee.
 What do I do?

-The Admissions Office is charged with classifying new undergraduate students as in-state or out-of-state for fee-paying purposes, according to the guidelines established by the state legislature and the Tennessee Board of Regents.
+The Admissions Office is charged with classifying new undergraduate students as in-state or out-of-state for fee-paying purposes, according to the guidelines established by the state legislature and the MTSU Board of Trustees.
 If there is any reason to question your status as a permanent resident of Tennessee, we will classify you out-of-state until we receive a completed in-state classification application and supporting documents.
 You can obtain a copy of the in-state classification application online or by calling the Admissions Office.
 The in-state classification application should be filed with the Admissions Office at least 10 days in advance of the fee payment deadline so that we will have time to process it before your fees are due.

 My residency application was denied.
 Can I appeal that decision?

 Yes, you can contact the Center for Student Involvement & Leadership at (615) 898-5812 to schedule an appeal before the In-State Classification Appeals Committee.
 Students appealing their residency decision have the option of meeting in person with the committee to explain their situation.
 You cannot contact the Appeals Committee until after your in-state classification application has been denied by the Admissions Office.

 Does MTSU participate in Academic Common Market?